py-sdl/py-sdl2/doc/faq.rst

 On importing...
 ---------------
 ... my script fails and complains that a SDL2 library could not be found!

+   Do you have the libraries properly installed?
+Did you follow the operating system's way of installing or registering libraries?
+If you placed the libraries in some folder, make sure that the ``PYSDL2_DLL_PATH`` environment variable points to the correct location.

+... my script fails complaining that the *found* SDL2 library can't be used!

    Do you use a 64-bit operating system?
 Please make sure, that the Python interpreter *and* that the SDL2 libraries are either 64-bit ones *or* 32-bit ones.
 A 32-bit Python interpreter can't deal with a 64-bit library and vice versa.

-   Do you have the libraries properly installed?
-Did you follow the operating system's way of installing or registering libraries?
-If you placed the libraries in some folder, make sure that the ``PYSDL2_DLL_PATH`` environment variable points to the correct location.

 Using...
 --------